Genetic studies on Russians

-Genetic studies show that Russians are overall closely related to other Northeastern and Eastern European populations, such as Poles, Belarusians, Ukrainians, as well as Latvians, Estonians, Lithuanians and Finns, but also display significant genetic heterogenity, evidence for multiple genetic ancestries and admixture events.
-The northern group of Russians cluster close to surrounding Finno-Ugric speaking peoples.
+Genetic studies show that Russians are overall closely related to other Eastern European and North European populations, such as Belarusians, Ukrainians, Poles, as well as Estonians, Finns, Lithuanians, Latvians and Swedes, and display significant genetic heterogenity, evidence for multiple genetic ancestries and admixture events.
+Northern and Northeastern Russians are genetically close to surrounding Finno-Ugric speaking peoples.

 Y-DNA chromosomes

 The most common Y-DNA haplogroups among Russians (n=1228) are: